Last updated on: 4/8/2008 10:06:00 AM PST

 Vitamin D-fortified milk helps adults, particularly older adults, meet their need for vitamin D...
 Vitamin D-fortified milk contains 400 IU (10 µg) of vitamin D per quart."

-Neal Barnard, MD, President of the Physicians Committee for Responsible Medicine, explained in an Apr.
+Neal Barnard, MD, President of the Physicians Committee for Responsible Medicine (PCRM), explained in an Apr.
 4, 2001 news release titled "Cow's Milk a Risky Approach to Rickets, Advise Doctors and Dietitians," available on the PCRM website:

-Edward Giovannucci, MD, Professor of Nutrition and Epidemiology at Harvard University explained in his 2006 article "Ask the Expert: Vitamin D and Chronic Disease Prevention," available on the website of the Harvard School of Public Health:
+Edward Giovannucci, MD, Professor of Nutrition and Epidemiology at Harvard University explained in his 2006 article "Ask the Expert: Vitamin D and Chronic Disease Prevention," available on the Harvard School of Public Health website:

 "Several randomized trials found that individuals who received 800 IU per day of vitamin D lowered their risk of osteoporosis; trials that provided only 400 IU per day did not show this benefit.
 It is reasonable to postulate that more than 800 IU per day would provide even more benefit, but this is not proven...